matrix-org/matrix-spec-proposals/proposals/3758-expand-push-rule-conditions.md

 ## Unstable prefix

-While still not part of the Matrix spec, the new rule type should be prefixed as so:
+While still not part of the Matrix spec, the new push rule condition should be `com.beeper.msc3758.exact_event_match` instead of `event_property_is`, e.g.:

 ```json
 {